By denouncing Trump, old-guard Republicans get renamed - ExBulletin

 By denouncing Trump, old-guard Republicans get renamed

-Washington – Just hours after Joe Biden’s speech marking the anniversary of the assault on Capitol Hill in which he warned of serious threats to American democracy, another scene captivated political observers in Washington.
+Just hours after Joe Biden’s speech marking the anniversary of the assault on Capitol Hill – in which he warned of serious threats to American democracy – another scene captivated political observers in Washington.

 In the House of Representatives, a minute’s silence to remember the shocking events of January 6 drew an unexpected guest: former Vice President Dick Cheney.